SaladTechnologies/comfyui-api/README.md

 The following table lists the available environment variables and their default values.
 For historical reasons, the default values mostly assume this will run on top of an [ai-dock](https://github.com/ai-dock/comfyui) image, but we currently provide [our own more minimal image](#prebuilt-docker-images) here in this repo.

 If you are using the s3 storage functionality, make sure to set all of the appropriate environment variables for your S3 bucket, such as `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `AWS_REGION`.
 The server will automatically use these to upload images to S3.

+If you are using the huggingface storage functionality, make sure to set the `HF_TOKEN` environment variable with a valid Huggingface token with appropriate permissions.

+If you are using the azure blob storage functionality, make sure to set all of the appropriate environment variables for your Azure account, such as `AZURE_STORAGE_CONNECTION_STRING`.

 | Variable                     | Default Value              | Description                                                                                                                                                                                                                                  |
 | ---------------------------- | -------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |